|Salary:||£41,593 to £45,234 per annum|

 Location: Hammersmith Campus

-Contract: Full Time & Fixed Term for 3 years (with possibility for extension)
+Contract: Full time & Fixed Term for 3 years

-The position of Research Associate has become available in the laboratory of Professor Speck at Imperial College London (https://www.specklab.com/) to investigate mechanisms of human DNA replication and their misregulation in cancer employing biochemical & structural or genomic approaches.
+Two positions have become available in the laboratory of Professor Speck at Imperial College London (http://www.specklab.com/) to investigate mechanisms of human DNA replication and their misregulation in cancer employing biochemical & structural or genomic approaches.

 The current group consists of 11 researchers, including 6 postdocs, 4 students and one technician.
 The successful candidates will enjoy intensive interactions with group members specialised in cryo-EM, biochemistry, high resolution genomic (ChIP-Exo) and proteomic (ChIP-MS) approaches generating a collaborative and highly productive atmosphere.
 We are excellent equipped for biochemistry (2 AKTA’s, 4 temperature-controlled shakers, 2 freezer mills, Constant System French Press, Biacore T100), structural EM work (cryo-EM facility with Talos 200kV FEG cryo-EM Falcon 3, Vitrobot IV, Leica GP2, GPU- and data storage-cluster and direct access to a Titan Krios with K3 detector as founding member of the LonCEN consortium) and genomics/proteomics (direct access to excellent local sequencing, genomics and proteomics facilities and bioinformatics team).